Skip to main content

 How Do Stories Help Children Practice Friendship Skills?

 One of the most effective ways to build social skills at home is through stories.
-When a child reads about a character navigating the same social challenges they face—approaching a group at recess, recovering from a misunderstanding, learning to share—they are mentally rehearsing those scenarios from a safe distance.
+When a child reads about a character facing the same social challenges they face—approaching a group at recess, recovering from a misunderstanding, learning to share—they are mentally rehearsing those scenarios from a safe distance.

 Frequently Asked Questions